 Running Wholehearted Social, a Social Media Agency I have worked with a real variety of influencers and brands where we have experimented with so many different ideas based on current and forecasted trends as to ‘stay relevant’ on the gram.

-Instagram is moving in a new direction where people favour authentic content over perfectly curated content
+- Instagram is moving in a new direction where people favor authentic content over perfectly curated content

-Must post x3 times in a row to make the layout work
+- Must post x3 times in a row to make the lphotos layout design work

 The checkerboard Instagram grid is led by background colors.
 Most accounts using this type of grid stick to two solid colors or non-colors and alternate them to create the checkerboard impression.
 But that’s only the beginning.

-Text line grids – the fine line of creativity
+Text line grids – the fine line of how to master Instagram grids

 If you’re not into quotes that much, but still have something to express with words, you can use the single line of text type of grid.
 This allows you to tip the balance to more visual content, having a ration of 2:1 (2 photos, 1 quote).